FREAKY FRIDAY – The Evil Stepmother

-These events are quite common as many of us are from blended families.
-Mum and dad split up and re-married – we now have stepsiblings and an extended family.
-All friendly with major family events for Christmas, birthdays, weddings, christenings and many more.
+These events are standard, as many of us are from blended families.
+Mum and dad split up and re-married.
+We now have step-siblings and an extended family.
+All are friendly with significant family events for Christmas, birthdays, weddings, christenings and many more.

 This is until our biological parent dies having re-written a will without understanding the consequences.
-Most people would leave their estate to their spouses then onto their children if their spouse is also no longer here BUT this is intended for biological parents – your mum or dad remaining would pass their estate onto you when they go next.
+Most people will leave their estate to their spouses and children if their spouse is no longer here.
+But this is intended for biological parents.
+Your mum or dad would pass their estate onto you when they go next.

-My client from South Africa came from a wealthy family, had a huge house that dad continued to live in after mum passed away.
-She had 3 other siblings.
-Dad decided to re-marry as he was lonely, and all of his children were in different parts of the world.
-His girlfriend was only a year younger than his youngest daughter, my client and had a daughter of her own.
+My client from South Africa came from a wealthy family with a huge house that dad continued living in after mum passed away.
+She had three other siblings.
+Dad decided to re-marry as he was lonely, and all his children were in different parts of the world.
+His girlfriend was only a year younger than his youngest daughter, my client and had a daughter.

 Everyone was happy for dad until the new wife started to remove old heirlooms from the family home.
 She put them in the attic.
-Each time they went for a visit, the interior became more to her taste.
-The last visit was a sort of insult as she had redecorated all of their previous bedrooms and placed them all into different rooms to sleep.
+Each time they met, the interior became more to her taste.
+The last visit was an insult as she had redecorated all their previous bedrooms and placed them all into different rooms to sleep.

-Dad died shortly after and he had re-written his will to leave ALL to his new wife, contingent to be the 5 children.
+Dad died shortly after, and he had re-written his will to leave ALL to his new wife, contingent to be the five children.
 He did not consider that the new wife would inherit and re-write her will to leave all to her daughter.
-There were no clauses to ensure that all of first set of children would inherit regardless.
+There were no clauses to ensure that all of the first set of children would inherit regardless.

-In certain parts of the world – common-law countries – you have the testamentary freedom to leave all that you own to anyone you like and change it at any time.
-My client’s family were from one of these countries (South Africa) and legally, the new wife is entitled to claim all, as stipulated in dad’s will, and no one can dispute this if it was executed properly.
+In certain parts of the world – common-law countries – you have the testamentary freedom to leave all you own to anyone you like and change it anytime.
+My client’s family were from one of these countries (South Africa), and legally, the new wife is entitled to claim all, as stipulated in the dad’s will, and no one can dispute this if the will is valid.

-Certain countries – civil-law – would not permit this to happen as children are always included in distribution but you should check the rules of the country that your assets are in to check.
+Certain countries – civil law – would not permit this to happen as children always participate in the distribution, but you should check the rules of the country that your assets are in to check.

-Ensure that you have the right instructions in place, not just the right people.
-If your situation changes at any time, you should review your legacy instructions to ensure that your wishes are always adhered to and that your loved ones do not miss out.
+Please ensure you have the proper instructions, not just the right people.
+If your situation changes, you should review your legacy instructions to ensure that your wishes are permanently adhered to and that your loved ones do not miss out.